 This proves the point that tracking the ‘Customer Satisfaction Level’ is a vital cog in the wheel called business.
 There are ‘Customer Satisfaction Measurement Tools’ that can help brands collect valuable feedback, and thereby empower them to make improvements, offer better products/services, or ensure a seamless customer journey.

-What are the Names of Customer Satisfaction Metrics?
+What are the Types of Customer Satisfaction Metrics?

 The most commonly used ‘Customer Satisfaction Metrics’ are: